eugene-eeo/troute.js/README.md

 # troute.js

-A backtracking, fast, and correct url-matcher for Javascript, with support for only url capturing.
+A tiny url-matcher for Javascript.
 It is meant to be embedded as an engine in other router projects.

  - No dependencies